Welcome to the

 The Dover Area School District strives to ensure that the educational needs of homeless children and youth are addressed so that they have an opportunity to participate and be successful in school.
 Additionally, the McKinney-Vento Homeless Assistance Act, which is federal law, addresses potential educational challenges created by homelessness and guarantees homeless children a free and appropriate education without barriers to their enrollment as well as the opportunity to go to the school attended when permanently housed or where last enrolled.
 The Pennsylvania Department of Education Basic Education Circular provides additional guidance regarding public school enrollment and provisions that are available.

 The Act directs school districts to appoint a liaison to work with homeless students and their families, serving as a resource for assistance.
-The Homeless Liaison for the Dover Area School District is the Director of Pupil Services.
-For assistance, concerns, or questions, please contact the Office of Pupil Services at (717) 292-3671 ext.
+For assistance, concerns, or questions, please contact the district's homeless liaison at (717) 292-3671 ext.
 80113.

 Additionally, the following websites will provide information for families and students regarding the definition of homeless as applied to students, the education rights and opportunities for parents/students, and the access to possible resources: